 An AARP membership not only unlocks discounts that could save you hundreds on your next trip, but you’ll also have access to deals on vacation packages, guided tours, and exclusive content to help plan your next getaway.

 Important: Start your membership by creating an account here and filling in all of the information (do not skip this step!).
-Doing so will allow you to take up to 25% off your AARP membership, making it just $12 per year with auto-renewal.
+Doing so will allow you to take up to 25% off your AARP membership, making it just $15 the first year with auto-renewal.

 Worst: Newark Liberty International Airport (EWR)

-A recent study by Upgraded Points found that Newark had the longest TSA wait times of the 25 busiest airports in the country, despite being only the 15th busiest airport.
+A study by Upgraded Points found that Newark had the longest TSA wait times of the 25 busiest airports in the country, despite being only the 15th busiest airport.

 Lounges are available at Newark Liberty International Airport for United, American Airlines, Delta, Virgin Atlantic, British Airways, SAS, Lufthansa, and Air Canada passengers.
-There’s also a USO lounge for members of the U.S. military, and Art & Lounge, which is not affiliated with an airline.
+There's also a USO lounge for members of the U.S. military and Art & Lounge, which is not affiliated with an airline.

 Earn a $250 travel bonus with this incredible card